 Pupils in Key Stage 2 are taught knowledge, skills and understanding through learning about Christians, Muslims and Jews and Hindus.
 Pupils will also encounter worldviews in a thematic unit.

 Class teachers have the autonomy to decide when RE is taught, whether that be in a block, a weekly slot or a dedicated day per half term.

-Through learning about a range of religions and beliefs represented locally, nationally and globally, and by looking at the range of religions represented within our school, our children are able to build positive and tolerant attitudes towards other religions and develop an understanding of cultural beliefs which might be different to their own.
+Through learning about a range of religions and beliefs represented locally, nationally and globally, and by looking at the range of religions represented within our school, our children are able to demonstrate a positive attitude towards other religions and show a clear understanding of cultural beliefs which might be different to their own.

-Our RE curriculum enables the children to develop their critical thinking skills which are transferable across the wider curriculum.
+Our bespoke RE curriculum has allowed children to develop their critical thinking skills which are transferable across the wider curriculum.
 They are now able to express their own views about matters, give plausible reasons for their thinking and show an understanding of differing views (they can see both sides of an argument).

-We also measure the impact of RE through:
+As a school, we also measure the impact of RE through;

-- Children’s understanding, knowledge and skills - are assessed through observation, discussion, questioning and written work.
+Children’s understanding, knowledge and skills which are assessed through observation, discussion, questioning and written work.

 - Discussions with the children about their learning.

-- Monitoring by RE subject leader of books and content taught.
+- Monitoring by RE subject leader of books, planning and content taught.

 Our RE Policy